apache/metron/metron-sensors/fastcapa/README.md

 ### Kafka Partitions

-Parallelizing access to a topic in Kafka is achieved through partitions.
-The greater the number of partitions assigned to a topic, the more parallelizable access to that topic becomes.
+Parallelizing access to a topic in Kafka is achieved by defining multiple partitions.
+The greater the number of partitions, the more parallelizable access to that topic becomes.
 To achieve high throughput it is important to ensure that the Kafka topic in use has a large number of partitions, evenly distributed across each of the nodes in your Kafka cluster.

 The specific number of partitions needed will differ for each environment, but at least 128 partitions has been shown to significantly increase performance in some environments.